Technical file: Content

+All documents must be retained for at least 10 years after the product is placed on the EU market.

+A single document may serve as an index or overview listing all other documents that constitute the technical file.
+The full technical documentation must be made available without delay to the competent authorities upon request.

 Medical devices

 The sub-clause 4.2.3 of ISO 13485:2016 requires a manufacturer of a medical device to establish a technical file (medical device file, device master record, design dossier, or device master file).
 Annex II and III of the EU medical device regulation (MDR) and of the In-vitro Diagnostic Regulation (IVDR) contain an overview of the contents and structure of a technical file, here called Technical documentation.